Ajirola/BALAJI-FAST-FOOD-SALES-ANALYSIS-/README.md

 The results confirms no duplicate records exist in the dataset.

 ## 3️⃣ Data Formatting
-To ensure data consistency and accuracy, the date column was converted from object to date format (yyyy-mm-dd)
+To ensure data consistency and accuracy, the date column was converted from object to date format and extracted month from date for monthly analysis.

-## EXPLORATORY DATA ANALYSIS (EDA)
+## 📈 EXPLORATORY DATA ANALYSIS (EDA)

 **Descriptive statistics**
 The sales data consists of 1000 records, exhibiting the following character: